infosoftas/info-subscription-doc/source/payments/providers/avtalegiro.rst

         "notificationDisabled" : true
     }

-The output of such a request is a new Id for the mandate, which can then be used to register a general payment agreement as described in :ref:`<manage-payment-agreement>`
+The output of such a request is a new Id for the mandate, which can then be used to register a general payment agreement as described in the section for :ref:`managing agreements <manage-payment-agreement>`

 Connected/Interactive Mandate Registration